chronopoulou/The-Tracker/README.md

 To detect the browser The Tracker use the feature detection method and not only the User_Agent

 ### IP Detection
-IP detection is made form the sever side useing the laravel Request
+IP detection is made form the sever side using the laravel Request

 # Installation
     $ git clone git@github.com:chronopoulou/The-Tracker.git